robineriksson/Bayesian-Monitoring-of-COVID-19-in-Sweden/README.md

 files and sampling from a weighted average of them, e.g., the Swedish national average weighted by regional population size.

+Note that there are two versions of each posterior file currently in the repository.
+These correspond to the two intepretations of the
+$R_0$ parameter.
+To access the two versions of the files, set the `interp` variable to `=1` or `=2`.
+The files share the same naming convention but `interp=2` has `_update` appended in the end of the filename.
+If `interp` isn't set, the default is 2.

 ## KLAM (/inference/KLAM/)
 We generate samples from the approximate posterior by an implementation of Kalman Likelihood Adaptive Metropolis (KLAM).
 We